iffy-pi/python-battery-monitor/README.md

 **Note: Python Kasa [v0.5.1](https://github.com/python-kasa/python-kasa/releases/tag/0.5.1) may have resolved the relay state error eliminating the need for the Utility.**

+## Extra Note: Unlock Signal
+When the script sleeps till the next battery checks, it reads the UNLOCK_SIGNAL file for a 1 value.
+If a 1 value is read, the script clears its accumulated sleep history and begins making predictions from scratch.

+This allows the script to be notified of system unlocks while running.
+This can be achieved by creating a Windows Task in Task Scheduler to run the script `battery_monitor_unlock_signal.py`, triggered by a workstation unlock.

+This was introduced to accomo,date the large increase in power usage when a user logs on after an extended period of time away.
+Due to the extended period of time away, the sleep periods to read the same drop in battery percentage can get long.
+In some instances, the increased power usage from the user returning drains the laptop battery before the monitor wakes up again, causing the laptop to die unexpectedly.

+The unlock signal is configured with an "open" period of 1 hour, meaning that the unlock signal will not be triggered if another unlock happens within 1 hour minutes of the last unlock signal received by the monitor.

 # Included Files
 ## Main Script
 battery_monitor.py